jembi/openhim-config-datim4u/README.md

 This repo allows you to create a debian package that will automatically configure the openhim-core server installed by the openhim-core debian package.

-This package will also install the two mediators required by the DATIM project: the file-queue mediator which allows async operations of the ADX request and the DATIM mediator which orchestrates the DATIM transaction.
+This package will also install the three mediators required by the DATIM project: the file-queue mediator which allows async operations of the ADX request, the DATIM mediator which orchestrates the DATIM transaction and a site mapping mediator which reconciles local site IDs to global site IDs using the Inter Linked Registry that contains site details.

 It has been configured specifically for the DATIM project.
 If you would like to create a config package for the OpenHIM for your own project, then